 Remove the cover

-We take out three satellites of the planetary gearbox
+Removing the three satellites of the planetary gear

-We support the end surface of the ring gear on a wooden block.
+We rest the end surface of the ring gear on a wooden block.

-Place the jaws of the open-end wrench at 12 on the stop ring of the drive gear and, hitting the wrench with a hammer, press the stop ring.
+Having placed the jaws of the open-end wrench at 12 on the restrictive ring of the drive gear travel and, having hit the key with a hammer, we press the restrictive ring.

 Pry off with a screwdriver